Gopigurunathan/Phonepe-EDA/README.md

 - Interactive Dashboard: Ensuring real-time updates and smooth interaction within the Streamlit and Plotly environment.

 ## Impact
-This project enhances the understanding of PhonePe Pulse data by providing a clear and interactive platform to explore various metrics and trends.
+This project enhances the understanding of PhonePe Pulse data by providing a clear and interactive platform to explore various metrics and trends.It aids stakeholders in making informed decisions based on comprehensive data analysis.

 ## Future Work
 - Enhanced Visualizations: Incorporating more complex visualizations and analytics.